 I knew when the war started that the Soviets would never beat the Afghanis because I'd met the people and no prouder or stronger people exists on the planet.
 The cost was incredible with millions dying in the ten years it took to send the Soviets into retreat.

 I cry as well for the destruction of the land through bombs and for the atrocity of the landmines left by the Soviets to maime the survivors of the battle against evil - which is what they were fighting when they fought the communists.
 I'll never forget, as I travelled across the country, the sight of the distant caravans, miles of camels carrying the tents and possessions of nomads as they moved across the land.
 That entire way of life was destroyed by the Soviets as they bombed and rode over the nation with tanks.

-~ wearing Afghan blouse with carpetbag purse in a park in Australia
+wearing Afghan blouse with carpetbag purse in a park in Australia;

-See also IN AFGHAN FIELDS
+See also IN AFGHAN FIELDS and NEPAL REMEMBERED